travel-pads

 The panels are laser-cut acrylic of varied thickness (more on that later).

 Here are the drawings for laser cutting.
+Here are some notes to make sense of the drawings.

 FSR